Moorea Society Islands, French Polynesia Travel Guide

 Its extensive grounds include walking paths through pineapple fields, fruit orchards, and direct access to Marae sites.
 It offers a blend of natural beauty and cultural discovery.

 The iconic mountain visually dominating the island, separating Cook's and Opunohu Bays.
-Its jagged profile is a symbol of Moorea.
+Its jagged profile is an emblem of Moorea.

 A natural ocean park where tourists can snorkel amongst rays, sharks, and various fish in a protected environment.
 It allows for close, supervised encounters with marine life.